Graham Barnett (footballer)

 Graham Barnett (17 May 1936 – 17 June 2019) was an English footballer who played as an inside-forward.

-He began his career with Port Vale in 1956, and helped the club to win the Fourth Division title in the 1958–59 season.
-He was sold on to Tranmere Rovers for a £5,000 fee in March 1960.
-In 1961 he signed with Halifax Town, before he emigrated to Australia the following year so as to play for South Coast United.
+He began his career with Port Vale in 1956 and helped the club to win the Fourth Division title in the 1958–59 season.
+He was sold to Tranmere Rovers for a £5,000 fee in March 1960.
+In 1961, he signed with Halifax Town before he emigrated to Australia the following year to play for South Coast United.
 He also represented the Australia B team in 1964.
 After a spell with Hakoah, he was appointed as manager of South Coast United.
-He later managed The Corinthians, before returning to the UK to work behind the scenes at Port Vale.
+He later managed The Corinthians before returning to the UK to work behind the scenes at Port Vale.

 Career

 Port Vale

-Barnett, from a mining family, worked down Hanley Deep Pit at the age of fifteen.
-Expected to start a mining career, he instead impressed playing football at Canon Street School and Stoke Boys' Club, and won an amateur contract at Port Vale in 1954.
+From a mining family, Barnett worked down Hanley Deep Pit at 15.
+Expected to start a mining career, he instead impressed playing football at Canon Street School and Stoke Boys' Club and won an amateur contract at Port Vale in 1954.
 During his national service he played alongside Ken Higgs in the Army Medical Corps football side.
-He signed professionally for Port Vale in June 1956, and won a place in Freddie Steele's first team after scoring eighteen goals in seventeen games for the reserves and also scoring twice past Middlesbrough's Rolando Ugolini in a friendly for the first team.
+He signed professionally for Port Vale in June 1956 and won a place in Freddie Steele's first-team after scoring 18 goals in 17 games for the reserves and also scoring twice past Middlesbrough's Rolando Ugolini in a friendly for the first-team.
 He scored on his debut at inside-left in a 4–2 defeat to Millwall at The Den on 13 December 1958.
 Manager Norman Low described him as the 'supreme goal poacher' as he netted 20 goals in 22 appearances in what was left of the season, helping the club to win the Fourth Division title.
-Despite this he did not get on with Low, and had many rows with his manager.
+Despite this, he did not get on with Low and had many rows with his manager.
 He was the club's top scorer during the 1959–60 season with 17 goals in 35 games, including four against Halifax Town in a 7–0 win at Vale Park on 28 December.
 He also grew a beard and refused to shave until Vale were knocked out of the FA Cup, doing so after defeat to Aston Villa at the fifth round stage.
+The beard was shaved off by his wife in front of the media at Burslem cinema.

 Tranmere Rovers

-He was sold to Peter Farrell's Tranmere Rovers for a £5,000 fee in March 1960.
+Barnett was sold to Peter Farrell's Tranmere Rovers for a £5,000 fee in March 1960.
 Tranmere were heading for relegation into the Fourth Division, but Barnett helped them to maintain their Third Division status by the end of the season.
 The "Superwhites" then failed to avoid relegation in the 1960–61 season under the stewardship of Walter Galbraith, and Barnett moved away from Prenton Park to Halifax Town in August 1961.

 Halifax

-He scored nine goals in 32 Third Division appearances for Halifax in the 1961–62 campaign.
+Barnett scored nine goals in 32 Third Division appearances for Halifax in the 1961–62 campaign.